tealhorizon87/ms2_block-puzzle/TESTING.md

 ![new lh reports](assets/img/lh-combined-new.png)

+### Cross-Browser Compatibility
+The link for the site was uploaded to [BrowserStack](https://www.browserstack.com/).
+The site was then loaded using multiple browsers, and all worked exactly as expected.

 ## Objective Testing

 Below is a preview of the table containing the testing matrix that was used to make sure all the functions in the project work correctly: